AbanteAI/mentat/README.md

 pip install -e .
 ```

+## Selecting which LLM Model to use

+We highly recommend using the default model, `gpt-4-1106-preview`, as it performs vastly better than any other model benchmarked so far.
+However, if you wish to use a different model, jump [here](#alternative-models).

-## Add your OpenAI API Key
+### Add your OpenAI API Key

-You'll need to have API access to GPT-4 to run Mentat.
 There are a few options to provide Mentat with your OpenAI API key:

 1. Create a `.env` file with the line `OPENAI_API_KEY=<your-api-key>` in the directory you plan to run mentat in or in `~/.mentat/.env`
 2. Run `export OPENAI_API_KEY=<your key here>` prior to running Mentat